-Eleanor 'Nora' Saltonstall came from a well-to-do Boston Brahmin family that traced its lineage to the Mayflower.
+Eleanor “Nora” Saltonstall came from a well-to-do Boston Brahmin family that traced its lineage to the Mayflower.
 She was the second of the four children of Richard and Eleanor Brooks Saltonstall.
-Her brother Leverett, who served in World War I, would be elected governor of Massachusetts and then U.S. senator.
+Her brother Leverett, who also served in World War I, would be elected governor of Massachusetts and then U.S. senator.
 Her family would have preferred Nora to stay home.

 Nora Saltonstall travelled to Paris in October 1917 to work with the Bureau of Refugees and Relief, a part of the American Red Cross.
 In November she transferred to an American Red Cross dispensary in Paris; then to a Red Cross hospital unit attached to the French army.
 Nora served as the unit’s secretary and housekeeper in charge of supplies and accounts.
 In the spring of 1918, she volunteered as the mobile unit’s chauffeur along the western front in France when the Germans launched their offensive.
 For that, Nora Saltonstall earned the Croix de Guerre.